SealedSaint/ibotta_platform_dev/README.md

 Words can be added to and deleted from this data store using the API.
 Anagrams can be fetched for a given word, and results from the data store will be returned.

+The [Load from File](#load-from-file) endpoint makes it quick and easy to load the English dictionary into the data store.

+### Inherent Assumptions
+There are a few inherent assumptions being made in the API logic a user should be aware of:
+- Words are considered valid as determined through the `isProperWord` function in "WordStore.class.js".
+Users are informed when "improper" words are provided, and processing will not take place.
+Words are "proper" according to the following criteria:
+    - Words are non-empty strings
+    - Lowercased words only contain characters [a-z]
+- Words in the store are all lowercase.
+All words passed through the API are dealt with in lowercase only.

 ## Getting Started

 ### For Ibotta: Using the Cloud Instance